Ilkeston-Electronics/OpenSwitcher-1200/README.md

 * That is all

 # DISCLAIMER
-* This project should be considered BETA.
-You only have yourself to blame.
+* You only have yourself to blame.
 You decide to make and fit this.
 I will not take responsibility for any damage, however caused.
 Though I will try to help.